![]() |

 Publications |

 This section of this site will feature downloadable and searchable PDF files of selected gay & lesbian publications, mostly from Houston, but including some statewide ones.
 This is by no means all of the ones that existed, just the ones to which I had access, and all are rare and interesting.
 If you can provide other issues of these and similar publications for scanning purposes, please contact me.
 I am displaying these in roughly year order.
-Access to these publications is courtesy of Gulf Coast Archive & Museum and The Botts Collection and my own Archives.
 A listing of some early Houston GLBT publications (a work in progress) can be found at this link.

 |